whatnickcodes/unocss-preset-tailwindcss-motion/README.md

 ### prefers-reduced-motion

-Currently, tailwindcss-motion manually applies the `@media screen and (prefers-reduced-motion: no-preference)` on [various animations](https://github.com/romboHQ/tailwindcss-motion/blob/main/src/keyframes.js) that have basically big translates.
-It's also applied on some of [their custom one-off](https://github.com/romboHQ/tailwindcss-motion/blob/main/src/presets.js) more fun animations like the emoji dancing one.
+Currently, tailwindcss-motion manually applies the `@media screen and (prefers-reduced-motion: no-preference)` on [various keyframes](https://github.com/romboHQ/tailwindcss-motion/blob/main/src/keyframes.js) that have basically big translates.
+It's also applied on some of [their custom one-off](https://github.com/romboHQ/tailwindcss-motion/blob/main/src/presets.js) more fun animations (Flomoji, Typewriter).

-Rather than doing that, this library will automatically apply the following for simplicity:
+Rather than doing that, this library will automatically add the following for simplicity to your CSS:

 ```css
  @media (prefers-reduced-motion: reduce) {